 “I dunno…” Ben said.
 “That sounds kinda mercenary, don’t you think?”

 “It’s a cutthroat industry.
-A Kreature Tamer’s destiny is to climb the ranks.
+It’s a Kreature Tamer’s destiny to rise through the tiers.
 I don’t think Dennis and Kristy would want to hold us back.”

 “I guess you have a point… but loyalty goes a long way too.
 For the first time in my life, I feel like I belong somewhere.
 I don’t really want that to change.”